 In 1689 Basho and Sora visited the Toshogu Shrine in Nikko (“Sun-Light”) dedicated to Ieyasu as a manifestation of the Sun Goddess bringing Peace to Japan.
 Here Basho wrote this haibun:

 The ‘light’ of Ieyasu now (in 1689) shines in the current Shogun Tsunayoshi, Ieyasu’s great-grandson, two years younger than Basho.
 The peace and social order established by Ieyasu has lasted for seven decades, so people feel hopeful that it will continue.
-Basho affirms his readers’ hopes for their personal, local, and national peace and prosperity.
+Basho in his prose affirms his readers’ hopes for their personal, local, and national peace and prosperity.

 The glory of photosynthesis in countless leaves all over the Earth.
 Tsunayoshi told his grand councillor to govern as “the sun that sends its light to even the most wretched corner of the land.”
 He inherited that idea from his great-grandfather Ieyasu who brought Peace to the land and is enshrined in a place called “Sunlight.”